Faces of Death: Production

-According to Schwartz, the scene in the film wherein a murderer is executed by electric chair was achieved with the use of a fake chair built in a friend's loft and toothpaste to emulate saliva.
-Electric "zapping" sounds were added in post-production.
-He was inspired to make the scene after reading about a recent execution by electric chair and was surprised to find it still in practice.
-He wanted to find a way to film a real chair execution, but none were available at the time of production.
+The electric chair execution was achieved by building a fake chair, using toothpaste to emulate saliva, and adding electricity sounds in post-production.
+Schwartz was inspired to make the scene after reading about electric execution in the southern USA, and was surprised to find it still in practice.
+He wanted to find a way to film a real chair execution, but none were available during production.